ShubhGupta25/Low-level-design/patterns/observer-pattern.md

 # Observer Pattern in Low Level Design (LLD)

-#Event Driven Architecture is the perfect example for Observer Pattern.

 ## What is the Observer Pattern?

 The Observer Pattern is a behavioral design pattern where an object (the subject) maintains a list of dependents (observers) and notifies them automatically of any state changes, usually by calling one of their methods.
 It is also known as the Publish-Subscribe pattern.